A common technique in modern big data serving applications is to map unstructured data - say, text or images -

 including multilingual tokenizers,

-to produce tokens which is then input to a supplied transformer model in ONNX model format.
+to produce tokens which are then input to a supplied transformer model in ONNX model format:

-The transformer-model specifies the embedding model in ONNX.
+The transformer-model specifies the embedding model in ONNX format.

 The following are examples of text embedding models that can be used with the hugging-face-embedder